TwinFan/XPMP2/docs/index.md

 ### Building XPMP2

+XPMP2 can be included into your projects as GitHub submodule, and into a CMake build plan via `add_subdirectory`.
 XCode projects, Visual Studio solutions, and a Docker environment for Linux and Mac OS builds are provided.
 The details are [documented here](Building.html).